Upcoming space games: Starfield, Star Wars Jedi Survivor, Mass Effect 4 & more

 • Developer: BioWare

-Only named “the next Mass Effect” at this point, a follow-up to the classic Mass Effect trilogy is coming from BioWare veterans and new talent added in recent years.
+Only named "The Next Mass Effect" at this point, a follow-up to the classic Mass Effect trilogy is coming from BioWare veterans and new talent added in recent years.
 Its mission is to course-correct the action-RPG franchise after Mass Effect: Andromeda failed to meet expectations in 2017.

-As far as we know, that game’s storyline is being dropped for now, though some rumors and theories suggest it could be woven into the fourth mainline Mass Effect, which also has the huge task of reigniting a galaxy that was shaken and forever changed by the events of Mass Effect 3.
-This one could be quite unique for a variety of reasons, but it’s still far away.
-For now, we recommend revisiting the outstanding trilogy – or discovering it for the first time – by playing the Mass Effect: Legendary Edition that came out last year.
+This could be quite unique for a variety of reasons, but Mass Effect 4 is sadly still far away.
+For now, we recommend revisiting – or discovering for the first time – the outstanding Mass Effect trilogy with 2021's Mass Effect: Legendary Edition.
 We just know that this will be your favorite game on the Citadel.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.